deviantony/docker-elk/extensions/enterprise-search/README.md

 secret_management.encryption_keys: [my_first_encryption_key, my_second_encryption_key, ...]
 ```

+> **Note**
-> :information_source: To generate a strong encryption key, for example using the AES-256 cipher, you can use the
+> To generate a strong encryption key, for example using the AES-256 cipher, you can use the OpenSSL utility or any
-> OpenSSL utility or any other online/offline tool of your choice:
+> other online/offline tool of your choice:
 >
 > ```console
 > $ openssl enc -aes-256 -P